LouisDo2108/louisdo2108.github.io/content/en/posts/BraTS2018/brats2018.md

 ⇒ By following these steps, you can obtain both Label 1, 3, and 4 so that you can union them all and get TC.

 I hope you enjoy reading.
-If you want to learn more about the brain's anatomy, I recommend visiting this [site](https://www.imaios.com/en/e-anatomy/brain/), which has fantastic visualizations.
+If you want to learn more about the brain's anatomy, I recommend visiting **[this site](https://www.imaios.com/en/e-anatomy/brain/)**, which has fantastic visualizations.
 I sometimes update old posts to keep them up-to-date.

 # References